-(c) In the School of Engineering:
+(c) In the School of Engineering and in the School

-(i) 12 contact hours of lecture; 15 contact hours of laboratory; 3 contact hours of lecture and 12 contact hours of laboratory.
+of Science: 12 contact hours of lecture; 15 contact hours of laboratory; 3 contact hours of lecture and 12 contact hours of laboratory.
 Any other combination of lecture and laboratory contact hours shall be limited to the following: the number of lecture contact hours plus eight-tenths of the number of laboratory contact hours shall not exceed 12 contact hours.